-- the Council :
+- the Council;

-- the Committees of Ministers ;
+- the Committees of Ministers;

-- the Political Commission ;
+- the Political Commission;

-- the Defence Commission ;

-- the Cultural Commission;
+- the Defence Commission;

-- the European Parliament $(^2)$ .
+- the Cultural Commission; - the European Parliament (2).

-The Council shall meet every four months at Head of State or Government level, and at least once in the intervening period at Foreign Minister level.
+The Council shall meet every four level, and at least once in the intervening period at Foreign Minister level.
 It may, moreover, at any time hold extraordinary sessions at either level at the request of one or more Member States.